oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 1. `hexedit flag.png`
 2. `/ 4d4153`, or alternatively `ctrl-T / X-MAS`

-   Searches image for flag
+   Searches image for flag format

 ## Oh Christmas Tree

 See Santa the Weaver.
-Basically the same thing, except part of the flag is split from the rest of it.
+Same challenge, except part of the flag is split and is further down in hexedit.

 ## Gnome's Buttons